David-Desmaisons/Vue.D3.sunburst/README.md

 #### slots

-- `top` Use this slot to add information on top or bottom of the graph
+- `legend` Use this slot to add information on top or bottom of the graph

-- `center` Use this slot to add information on top of the graph
+- `top` Use this slot to add information on top of the graph

 - `default` Use this slot to add behaviors to the sunburst